-This Q&A document will be updated with questions and themes raised at the Town Hall meeting on 27 November 2024.
+This Q&A document has been updated with questions and themes raised at the Town Hall meeting.

 About regulatory reform